KROHNICK/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express allows us to build web applications using routing and helpers, and is compatible with connect middleware which add more features.

 - [ ] Describe Middleware?

-- [ ] Describe a Resource?
+* [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?

-- [ ] How can we partition our application into sub-applications?
+* [ ] How can we partition our application into sub-applications?

 ## Project Setup